csgroen/RTN_example_TCGA_LIHC/README.md

 Example of data preprocessing for RTNsurvival, using the TCGA-LIHC cohort
 ================
-Clarice Groeneveld, Gordon Robertson, Mauro Castro <br>
+Clarice Groeneveld, Gordon Robertson, Mauro Castro
 10 January 2019

 Summary